bbauska/zombiePolitics/README.md

-ves politics, matters of ethics, social responsibility, thinking from the place of the other, and addressing the conditions under which it becomes possible to apprehend the suffering of others becomes not only difficult but is more often than not treat­ed with contempt.
+ves politics, matters of ethics, social responsibility, thinking from the place of the other, and addressing the conditions under which it becomes possible to apprehend the suffering of others becomes not only difficult but is more often than not treat­ed with contempt.</p>

-Zombie language, with its appeal to the living dead, erases the social as it pri­ vatizes it and can only imagine freedom through the narrow lens of self-interest, exchange values, and profit margins.
-Troubles are now privatized, resulting in “yet more loneliness and impotence, and indeed more uncertainty still.”12 Society in this view is a network of random connections and disconnections, tied to furthering the interests of competitive individuals and fueled by a rabid individualism.
-Zombie lan­ guage is more than Orwellian in that it does not merely offer up illusions, it arro­ gantly celebrates those values, structures, institutions and modes of power that are on the side of death, the perpetuation of human suffering, and a world-view that cannot think beyond the maximizing pleasures of grotesque power, wealth, and priv­ilege.
+<p>Zombie language, with its appeal to the living dead, erases the social as it pri­
+vatizes it and can only imagine freedom through the narrow lens of self-interest, exchange values, and profit margins.
+Troubles are now privatized, resulting in "yet more loneliness and impotence, and indeed more uncertainty still."12 Society in this view is a network of random connections and disconnections, tied to furthering the interests of competitive individuals and fueled by a rabid individualism.
+Zombie lan­ guage is more than Orwellian in that it does not merely offer up illusions, it arro­ gantly celebrates those values, structures, institutions and modes of power that are on the side of death, the perpetuation of human suffering, and a world-view that cannot think beyond the maximizing pleasures of grotesque power, wealth, and priv­ilege.</p>

-Cheney, Inhofe, Yoo, the heads of the commanding financial institutions, and too many others to name exhibit and legitimize the type of zombie language along with an unethical mode of behavior that is chilling in its moral transgressions and telling in its reflection of the political and moral corruption that has taken hold of
+<p>Cheney, Inhofe, Yoo, the heads of the commanding financial institutions, and
+too many others to name exhibit and legitimize the type of zombie language along with an unethical mode of behavior that is chilling in its moral transgressions and telling in its reflection of the political and moral corruption that has taken hold of